Updated: 12/04/19 | December 4th, 2019

 “Of course,” I replied.
 “What else is there to do?”

 We’d play for hours before heading to our favorite restaurant in the “town center.”
-The owner would teach us Thai and local Chao Lay while laughing at our inability to handle spicy food.
+The owner would teach us Thai and the local Chao Lay language while laughing at our inability to handle spicy food.
 We’d laugh along with him, share some jokes, and head back to the beach.

 In short, I was looking for my version of The Beach.

 The Beach was a book published in the 1990s about backpackers in Thailand who, fed up with the commercialization of the backpacker trail in Asia, sought out a more authentic, pristine paradise.

 It crystallized what backpackers imagine themselves doing.

 Ko Lipe was an island filled with banana pancakes, Wi-Fi, and tourists.
 It wasn’t that place no one had ever heard about, but it was my paradise.
 Just off the tourist trail enough to be remote but still on it enough where I’d have some modern amenities.

 To me, The Beach exists.
 It’s not a particular place or destination.
 It’s a moment in time when complete strangers from opposite ends of the world come together, share memories, and create bonds that last forever.

 You find those moments constantly when you travel, and when you do, you begin to realize what travel has been trying to teach you from the beginning:

 No matter where you are in the world, we’re all really the same.